wohaco/despace/venus_sample_return_mission.md

 The packages would have about an hour to acquire soil sample.
 Several different mechanisms for picking up sample are being evaluated.
 By the end of an hour, liquid ammonia in the balloons would vaporize and expand in the Venusian heat and the balloon would begin to rise carrying the samples.

 Each balloon would carry either transponder or radio frequency reflector to aid in its detection.
-The balloons would rise to about 50 − 60 km (31 − 37 miles) altitude over four hours.
-Winds would carry them about 500 km (310 miles) from their starting point.
+The balloons would rise to about 50 − 60 ㎞ (31 − 37 miles) altitude over four hours.
+Winds would carry them about 500 ㎞ (310 miles) from their starting point.

 In the third phase, the second descent module would be released and perform deorbit burn.
 The vehicles that make up the module — the hot air balloon, the ascent rocket and the Venus airplanes — would be packaged in an aeroshell that allows the module to maneuver close to the sampler balloons.